clcrutch/posh-kentico/docs/Set-CMSRoleLog.md

 ```

 ### -PassThru
-Tell the cmdlet to return the site to update.
+Tell the cmdlet to return the role to set.

 ```yaml
 Type: SwitchParameter